Giving you the flexibility to travel for extended periods of time, to different destinations, on one trip.

 Take or withdraw just enough local currency, you do not want to be carrying great amounts for safety reasons, and exchange currencies at respectable-looking venues.
 Even better, if you can, use ATM machines of large chain banks.
 Check with your bank how much you are going to be charged for making cash withdrawals overseas.

 Finally, be safe, don't take any unnecessary risks and use your common sense - you want your trip to be memorable for the right reasons.
-Why not visit the Foreign and Commonwealth Office page, which provides up-to-date information, and means you can be sure of any updates which might affect your travel.
+Why not visit the Foreign, Commonwealth & Development Office page, which provides up-to-date information, and means you can be sure of any updates which might affect your travel.

 You may be able to obtain an alternative travel insurance policy by contacting: